 The Privatbrauerei Hofmühl GmbH is a brewery located in Eichstätt, Germany.
 The brewery is the only brewery located in Eichstätt, and Wilhelm von Reichenau founded it in 1492.
 The brewery was nationalized in 1803, over 300 years after Wilhelm von Reichenau founded it.

-During the time it was nationalized, it owned the Duke of Leutchenburg and a Ferdinand von Toscana.
+During the time it was nationalized, it was owned by the Duke of Leutchenburg and Ferdinand von Toscana.
 However, in 1876, it became the property of the Emslander family as Johann Emslander turned it into a private brewery after renovating it.

 The Hofmühl brewery is also widely known for its emphasis on sustainability and an eco-friendly brewing process.
 This is particularly evident as the brewery uses the so-called “Merlin” organic brewing technology, which helps in saving as much as 60% of primary energy.

 Although it is most widely known for its Hofmühl Hell, the Hofmühl brewery produces an extensive range of beers.
 They range from the award-winning Hofmühl Rother cellar beer, to the Hofmühl Kellergold, Hofmühl Privat Pils, and the Hofmühl dark.
 The Hofmühl brewery has also taken to producing the signature beers made by breweries they take over using their own unique formulas.

 Oettinger Brauerei GmbH

 The Oettinger Brewery GmbH is a German brewery that has its headquarters in Oettingen, Bavaria.
 The Oettinger is one of Germany’s largest beer producers, and it is also one of the world’s biggest breweries by sales and production volume.